-Python packages are available for Oracle Linux from Oracle's public yum repository.
+Python packages are available from the Oracle Linux yum server.
 Various versions of Python are easily installed.
 Packages for cx_Oracle are also available, making it easy to keep up to date.

 Installation instructions are at Oracle Linux for Python Developers.